D-Bhatta/Nasa-Get/notes/Notes_checklist_app.md

 - Add a mission for the **why**
 - Add a public API for usage

+### Refactor classes to make them singleton

+- Classes in `apis.py` module and `ContextBuilder` can be made into static singletons

 ## Design: USer stories

 **Homepage** will be a singular app.
 It will take data from user, and store it in a model.
 It will return something to the user that can be used to authenticate them.
 It will redirect to the **Choose your API page**.